ibm-cloud-docs/Cloudant/api/cloudant_query.md

 The second `type_2e_5b_5d_3astring` phrase converts to `type.[]:string`, which is an example of the expanded array indexing.

+#### Corresponding Lucene query explained
+{: #corresponding-lucene-query-explained}

-#### Corresponding Lucene query: The '#' comments are not valid Lucene syntax, but help explain the query construction
+The '#' comments are not valid Lucene syntax, but help explain the query construction.

 ```javascript
 (